Click on any picture to see a larger version

 filled in to make way for roads, as the automobile was well on its way

 to dominating the Southern California landscape.
-The city quickly shut
+The City quickly shut

 down the amusement park accouterments, but residents stubbornly resisted

 the demolition of their canals.
-After lengthy litigation, the city
+After lengthy litigation, the City

 finally prevailed in 1929.
 But by then oil had been discovered in the